 The FDA Has Approved A New Alzheimer's Drug — Here's Why That's Controversial

-The Food and Drug Administration approved the drug aducanumab to treat patients with Alzheimer's disease on Monday morning.
+The Food and Drug Administration approved the drug aducanumab to treat patients with Alzheimer's disease on Monday.
 It is the first new drug approved by the agency for Alzheimer's disease since 2003.

 The drug is the first to show significant progress against the sticky brain plaques that are the hallmark of Alzheimer's disease.

-But two large studies offered conflicting evidence about whether the treatment slows declines in memory and thinking.
+But does the drug actually slow the progression of the disease when it reduces the plaques?
+It's not yet clear.
+Two large studies offered conflicting evidence about whether the treatment slows declines in memory and thinking.
 A panel of expert advisers to the FDA recommended in November that the agency not approve the drug.

 As a condition of approval, the FDA is requiring Biogen, the drug's maker, to conduct another clinical study to confirm that the reduction of amyloid plaques results in clinical improvement for patients.
 If the subsequent study doesn't show a clinical improvement, the agency could move to withdraw the approval.